 The transfer process follows the general transfer process for generic top level domains (gTLDs), as defined by ICANN:

 - Ensure that the domain is not locked at the current provider.
 The domain can only be transferred if the status is not clientTransferProhibited or serverTransferProhibited.
 You can check the domain status in the whois.

 - Ensure that the domain was not registered or transferred less than 60 days ago.
 In such a case, the registry or current registrar may deny the transfer.
 You can check the domain's last "Updated date" in the whois.

 - Request the transfer with the authorization code of the domain.
 The current registrar can provide this authorization code.

-- An e-mail is sent to the owner and the administrative contact of the domain.
+An e-mail, called the "Form of Authorization" or "FOA" for short, is sent to the owner and the administrative contact of the domain.
 One of those contacts will have to confirm this e-mail to allow the transfer of the domain.
 If the e-mail is not confirmed within 14 days, the transfer will fail.

 - From the moment that the e-mail for the transfer has been confirmed, the current registrar has 5 days to explicitly approve or reject the transfer request.
 If the current registrar does respond, the transfer will be completed on the 6th day after the e-mail has been confirmed.

 - The current expiration date of the domain is extended after the transfer finishes.
 You do not lose any registration period; instead, the domain will get an additional year to the current expiration date.
 We will charge one year domain fee.

 - After a transfer or a new registration, a domain is locked by the registry during 60 days.
 During those 60 days, the domain cannot be transferred to another registrar.